SlmnFz/SlmnFz/README.md

 - [regex-generator](https://github.com/SlmnFz/regex-generator): RegexGenerator is a JavaScript class that helps in constructing various regular expressions for validation purposes.

+- [fzDownloader Bot](https://t.me/fzDownloader_bot): A Telegram bot for downloading content from platforms like YouTube, Spotify, Instagram, Twitter, and more.
+Simply send a link, and it returns the file.

 ### 🌐 Connect with Me
 <a href="https://www.linkedin.com/in/SalmanFz" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-%230077B5.svg?&style=flat-square&logo=linkedin&logoColor=white" alt="LinkedIn"/></a>